th3r00t/pyShelf/README.md

 ## Docker

 The official Docker image for pyShelf is [`pyshelf/pyshelf`](https://hub.docker.com/r/pyshelf/pyshelf).
 The easiest way to get pyShelf running is through `docker-compose`.
-An example docker-compose.yml is included in the repo
+An example docker-compose.yml is included in the repo.

 You'll need a `.env` file wich sets the `LOCAL_BOOK_DIR` variable, for example: